open-feature/java-sdk-contrib/tools/provider-tck/README.md

   `@targeting` tag is reserved for context-passthrough scenarios once the gap above is closed.
 - **Caching.** Whether a stale provider keeps serving last-known values during an outage depends on whether it holds a local copy of the ruleset.
 The `@caching` tag is reserved; no scenarios yet.
+- **Lossless numeric coercion.** `@numeric-coercion` tests only the lossy half of its rule.
+The canonical flag set holds no integral float, so there is nothing to ask "must `10.0` resolve as an integer?" of, and a provider that wrongly answers no still passes.
+Closing it means adding a flag to the canonical set, which changes it for every language at once.
+- **Integer accessor width.** flagd's numeric coercion ADR distinguishes a 64-bit integer accessor from a 32-bit one, and tags the latter `@int32-bounded` in its own testbed.
+Neither this suite nor Appendix F models width at all, and it is a real source of cross-language disagreement.
 - **Hooks.** Not covered.
 - **Flag metadata.** The flagd harness has metadata scenarios; they are not yet ported.
 - **Multi-suite JVMs.** `TckRuntime` is static, so TCK suites run one at a time within a JVM fork.